 However the technical solution specified today for bootstrapping in the ETSI M2M specification could be extended to resolve the above problem, for example by enabling the credential distribution (for application security) to be performed by a Third Party , possibly independent from the M2M Service Provider.
 Though some M2M application owners may have the means to deploy their own proprietary end-to-end bootstrapping solution, an interoperable infrastructure operated by a trusted third party, dividing the cost among multiple users, is needed to avoid entry barriers against small-scale deployments.
 Therefore it makes sense to consider such solutions in the context of M2M Service platforms.

 Beyond the privacy aspect, Smart meters create a multitude of entry points to the Information System of a critical infrastructure.
 For example at least in some countries, smart meters will be equipped with a remotely actionable switch enabling to remotely order connection/disconnection to the commodity, e.g. in case of unpaid bills.
 This could result in huge liability as attacks could result in unwanted power disruption or surges to strategic points within the grid as critical times, which can motivate parties with malicious economical or political motives.
 With the current M2M infrastructure, liability may fall on the M2M Service Provider, e.g. in case of insider’s involvement.
 Though the role of the M2M service Provider may typically be assumed by a telecommunication operator, as it mainly involves information routing capabilities, in general it is difficult to divide the financial liability when multiple parties are involved in a breach.
 This gives an additional reason for the specification to enable the separation of the roles related to information handling (M2M SP) and trust Provisioning (Credential Service Provider in the current WG4 terminology).

+Madjid>>We need to note that a credential service provider alone cannot bear all the liability.
+When a trust ecosystem is established, both the trust provider and the application owners have a set of well-defined responsibilities.
+For instance, the trust provider is responsible to keep its facilities and servers secure, while the application owners are responsible to keep the received credentials safe, which in term means they will hold device vendors accountable through robustness requirements.
+I don’t think the reasoning above dictates a solution based on third party trust providers, unless multiple application owners have to use the same set of credentials.
+On the other hand, it does provides a reason for keeping the credential provisioning for applications independent from underlying transport and service layer.

 Use Case 2: Scenarios involving multiple Service Providers, e.g. Smart Cities emergency